Tis1201/data_fs04/docs/architecture/device/mqtt/DEVICE_CONNECT.md

 ## 1. Minting a device link JWT

-Once a factory device has been claimed, the backend issues a real `Device` record with:
+Once a factory device has been claimed (see `DEVICE_CLAIM.md` – step 7), the backend issues a real `Device` record with:

 - `id` – the `deviceId` used for subsequent connections
 - `apiKey` – the secret used to authenticate the device